dullhunk/book/industry/dropins/drop-in-sessions.md

 For the session we can provide tables, chairs, web access etc (with prior notice).
 If you wish to bring specialist equipment we will be happy to discuss your requirements with you.
 Materials can be sent in advance to us directly if you wish.

-* Directions and parking *
+# Directions and parking
-We are based in the Kilburn Building, a campus map can be found here - http://www.manchester.ac.uk/aboutus/travel/maps/ (we are building 39) and at http://www.cs.manchester.ac.uk/about-us/find-us/
+We are based in the Kilburn Building, http://www.cs.manchester.ac.uk/about-us/find-us/.
+A full campus map can be found at http://www.manchester.ac.uk/aboutus/travel/maps/ The Kilburn building is number 39 on that map.

 If you are travelling by car, the nearest public car par is the [NCP Aquatic Centre](http://www.ncp.co.uk/find-a-car-park/car-parks/manchester-aquatic-centre-jv/).
-At times this can get rather busy, if you struggle to get a space you could try parking at Booth Street car park (located near the Royal College of Music (RNCM)).
+At times this can get  busy, if you struggle to get a space you could try parking at Booth Street car park (located near the Royal College of Music (RNCM)).

 If you are travelling by train, the nearest stations are Manchester Piccadilly or Manchester Oxford Road.